Experimental superposition of time directions: Results

 \section{Results}

 Before demonstrating the quantum time flip in the context of the game, we first verified the ability of a polarization gadget to implement both a unitary and its transpose simultaneously, in the two different propagation directions of the light.
 To this end, we performed quantum process tomography on the implemented unitaries from the sets $\mathcal{M}_+$ and $\mathcal{M}_-$, in both propagation directions.
-We then compared the fidelity $\mathcal{F} = \big\langle (U_{\text{fw}}|\Psi\rangle)^{\dagger} U_{\text{bw}}^T | \Psi \rangle \big\rangle_{\ket{\Psi}}$ between the reconstructed unitaries in the forward direction, $U_{\text{fw}}$ and $V_{\text{fw}}$, with the transposed reconstructed unitaries in the backwards direction, $U_{\text{bw}}^T$ and $V_{\text{bw}}^T$ (see Methods).
-The results of this are shown in Fig.~\ref{fig:transposefid}, where the infidelity, defined as $1-\mathcal{F}$, is plotted.
-The average infidelity is less than $10 ^{-3}$, indicating that the gadgets correctly implement the unitaries and their transpose.
+We then compared the fidelity $\mathcal{F} = \big\langle |(U_{\text{fw}}|\Psi\rangle)^{\dagger} U_{\text{bw}}^T | \Psi \rangle |^2\big\rangle_{\ket{\Psi}}$ between the reconstructed unitaries in the forward direction, $U_{\text{fw}}$ and $V_{\text{fw}}$, with the transposed reconstructed unitaries in the backwards direction, $U_{\text{bw}}^T$ and $V_{\text{bw}}^T$ (see Methods).
+The results of this are shown in Fig.~\ref{fig:transposefid}.
+The average fidelity is greater than $0.999$, indicating that the gadgets correctly implement the transpose.
 Note that the fidelity of the transpose is independent of any errors in the retardance of the waveplates in the gadget itself.
 Such imperfections would cause the fidelity in the implementation of a desired unitary to drop, but would affect the forward and backward directions symmetrically.
 The same is true for undesired offsets in the waveplate angles, however in the measurements shown in Fig.~\ref{fig:transposefid} the unitaries in the two directions were measured in separate runs, causing them to indeed be sensitive to waveplate angle errors, in addition to errors in the tomography itself.